openfoodfacts/.github/docs/decisions/api-browser-security.md

 ## Decision Outcome

-Chosen option: "Implement CORS-enabled authentication endpoint to start a session", because this is the most secure way to support apps with no backend and therefore no secure way of storing a client secret.
+Chosen option: "Allow Access Tokens to be used in all API requests" with optional support for "Implement authentication endpoint to start a session", because we need to be able to support apps with no backend and therefore no secure way of storing a client secret and we want to keep the implementation as standard as possible but allow browser apps to be more secure at the re-user's discretion.

 ### Consequences

+User Agent Filtering could be implemented to ensure that apps don't inadvertently use a WebView in the authentication flow.

+The Keycloak [Revoke Refresh Token](https://www.keycloak.org/docs/latest/server_admin/index.html#_offline-access) option should be enabled so that a Refresh Token can only be used once.

+Any client that needs permissions to make contributions directly (not on behalf of a user) should not support user authentication flows to discourage placing the client secret in a browser.

-Browser applications will need to call the "Login API" after obtaining an access token before calling other APIs.
-The "Login API" would only support access tokens obtained through a user login flow, i.e not via the client credentials flow.
+APIs will all support CORS but the re-user can choose to call a "Login API" after obtaining an access token which will generate a secure session cookie that will be automatically used when calling other APIs.
+The re-user can then forget the access / refresh tokens.

-CORS will be disallowed on all APIs apart from the "Login API".
 All APIs will support authentication with an access token or a session cookie.

 The backend will need to periodically refresh the session cookie and check that the session has not been revoked by the user in Keycloak (e.g. using the [GET /admin/realms/{realm}/users/{user-id}/sessions](https://www.keycloak.org/docs-api/latest/rest-api/index.html#_get_adminrealmsrealmusersuser_idsessions) API)

-User Agent Filtering could be implemented to ensure that mobile apps don't inadvertently use a WebView in the authentication flow.

 ### Confirmation